koding/kdlearn/guides/installing-phalcon.md

 #Installing & Setting Up Phalcon (PHP Framework) on Koding

-This article will cover will illustrate the process of installing and setting up Phalcon in your [Koding](https://koding.com) environment.
+This article will cover the process of installing and setting up Phalcon in your [Koding](https://koding.com) environment.

 What is Phalcon
 ---------------